 9. Curtea Veche

-10. The Architecture
+10. Admire the Architecture

 11. Bucharest City Hall